comagic/flutter_pjsip/README.md

 ### Analyze all packages

+Before committing your changes, you **should** run static analysis for all packages:

 ```bash
 melos run analyze
 ```

 ### Clean up everything

+In case of any issues, you can clean up everything and start from scratch.
 This will clean up all packages and remove all generated files:

 ```bash
 melos clean